AgentNoise

 cargo build --release

-If wn and wnd are not packaged beside AgentNoise, install the White Noise CLI tools into AgentNoise's managed data directory:
+The Homebrew stable formula packages wn and wnd beside AgentNoise.
+Source builds can install the White Noise CLI tools into AgentNoise's managed data directory if they are missing:

 agentnoise whitenoise install

-1. Start agentnoise up from a normal user terminal or service context.
+1. Open the local console with agentnoise up or agentnoise-dm up from a normal user terminal.

 2. Scan the desktop QR from White Noise on the phone.